denbykov/upVibe-server/docs/business/file_management.md

 #### AC 1

+Find the file by given id

+#### AC 1.1

-Find the file by given id, and check whether its status is 'D'?
+check whether its status is 'D'?
+- yes - set its status to 'C'
+- no - continue

+#### AC 1.2

+Check whether its status is 'C'?
 - yes - continue
 - no - finish message processing

 #### AC 2

 Fetch all <b>tags</b> for current file.

+There are no tags?
+- yes - finish message processing
+- no - continue

+#### AC 2.1

-There is more than one tag?
+There is only one tag?
+- yes - go to AC 2.1.1
+- no - go to AC 2.2.1

+#### AC 2.1.1

+Is tag status 'C'?
 - yes - continue
 - no - finish message processing

+#### AC 2.1.2

+Request tag parsing via the /up-vibe/v1/files/{fileId}/parse-tags API and finish message processing

-#### AC 2.1
+#### AC 2.2.1

-Check statuses of fetched tags.
-All statuses are 'C' or 'E'?
+Are all tag statuses either 'C' or 'E'?
 - yes - continue
 - no - finish message processing

 #### AC 3

-Fetch all records (<b>mappings</b> later) from [tam_mappings](../database/tags/tag_mappings.md) where:
+Fetch all records (<b>mappings</b> later) from [tag_mappings](../database/tags/tag_mappings.md) where:
 file_id = request.file_id
 fixed = FALSE